Supercontinent: Plate tectonics

-Supercontinental climate
+Climate

 Continents affect the climate of the planet drastically, with supercontinents having a larger, more prevalent influence.
 Continents modify global wind patterns, control ocean current paths, and have a higher albedo than the oceans.
 Winds are redirected by mountains, and albedo differences cause shifts in onshore winds.
 Higher elevation in continental interiors produces a cooler, drier climate, the phenomenon of continentality.
 This is seen today in Eurasia, and rock record shows evidence of continentality in the middle of Pangaea.

 Glacial

 The term glacial-epoch refers to a long episode of glaciation on Earth over millions of years.
 Glaciers have major implications on the climate, particularly through sea level change.
 Changes in the position and elevation of the continents, the paleolatitude and ocean circulation affect the glacial epochs.
-There is an association between the rifting and breakup of continents and supercontinents and glacial-epochs.
-According to the first model for Precambrian supercontinents described above the breakup of Kenorland and Rodinia was associated with the Paleoproterozoic and Neoproterozoic glacial-epochs, respectively.
-In contrast, the second solution described above shows that these glaciations correlated with periods of low continental velocity and it is concluded that a fall in tectonic and corresponding volcanic activity was responsible for these intervals of global frigidity.
-During the accumulation of supercontinents with times of regional uplift, glacial-epochs seem to be rare with little supporting evidence.
-However, the lack of evidence does not allow for the conclusion that glacial-epochs are not associated with the collisional assembly of supercontinents.
+There is an association between the rifting and breakup of continents and supercontinents and glacial epochs.
+According to the model for Precambrian supercontinent series, the breakup of Kenorland and Rodinia was associated with the Paleoproterozoic and Neoproterozoic glacial epochs, respectively.

+In contrast, the Protopangea–Paleopangea theory shows that these glaciations correlated with periods of low continental velocity, and it is concluded that a fall in tectonic and corresponding volcanic activity was responsible for these intervals of global frigidity.
+During the accumulation of supercontinents with times of regional uplift, glacial epochs seem to be rare with little supporting evidence.
+However, the lack of evidence does not allow for the conclusion that glacial epochs are not associated with the collisional assembly of supercontinents.
 This could just represent a preservation bias.

 During the late Ordovician (~458.4 Ma), the particular configuration of Gondwana may have allowed for glaciation and high CO2 levels to occur at the same time.
 However, some geologists disagree and think that there was a temperature increase at this time.
 This increase may have been strongly influenced by the movement of Gondwana across the South Pole, which may have prevented lengthy snow accumulation.
 Although late Ordovician temperatures at the South Pole may have reached freezing, there were no ice sheets during the early Silurian (~443.8 Ma) through the late Mississippian (~330.9 Ma).
 Agreement can be met with the theory that continental snow can occur when the edge of a continent is near the pole.
-Therefore, Gondwana, although located tangent to the South Pole, may have experienced glaciation along its coast.
+Therefore Gondwana, although located tangent to the South Pole, may have experienced glaciation along its coasts.